code-builders/curriculum/rails/routes.md

   - The **route definition**:
     - **request method**: `get` in this example
     - **path**: what will be matched with the URL in the HTTP request, `"/users"` in this example
-    - `=>`: think of this as the router, this points the request path to the controller and action where this request will go.
+    - `to:`: think of this as the router, this points the request path to the controller and action where this request will go.
     - **controller and action**: defining the controller and action, split by the `#`. `"users#index"` in this case this would point to the `index` action in the `UsersController`.

 ![Rails Request Cycle](../rails/rails-request-cycle.jpg)